hil-se/FairReweighing/README.md

-### Generalized Pairwise Fairness for Regression and Classification
+### Generalized Equalized Odds for Regression and Classification

 #### Usage
 0. Install dependencies: